Instructors are the future of Hunter Education in California!

 conservation and management, and hunter-landowner relations are the keys for a safe

-To become a hunter education instructor, contact your regional coordinator.
+To become a hunter education instructor, contact your District Coordinator.
 The hunter education instructor application process consists of the following requirements.

 All applicants must: